wantid/Control-system-for-cycloconvertor/Readme.md

 ## Description

-This repository contains a programm wrote on *C* packed Keil uVision 5 project.
+This repository contains a programm wrote on *C* packed in Keil uVision 5 project.
 The program code works on the basis of STM32 "F767ZI" debug board.

 ## Development

-Прежде всего, для синтеза программы реализующей формирование управляющих импульсов необходимо задаться сигналами управления и их количеством. В исследуемом преобразователе реализуется управление на базе шести транзисторов, сигналы, подводимые к ним сигналы в модели, получены ранее в прошлой главе. НПЧ-6 работает на синхронной частоте равной 50 Гц, на ключи подаются импульсы длиной 3,3 мс.
+First of all, for creating a program that forms control impulses, it is necessary to know count and form of the impulses.
+In my case, there are six impulses 3,3ms length, because of cycloconverter consist of six transistors and it works on 50 Hz.

 <p align="center"><img src="/GithubMedia/Placeholder.PNG" alt="Control impulses"></p>
 <p align="center">fig.1 - Control impulses</p>

 ### First implementation

-Реализация системы управления на базе системного таймера по своей имплементации является довольно простой, поэтому изначально программа, формирующая импульсы управления, была написана именно на нём. Простоту системного таймера наглядно иллюстрирует его структура, поскольку у этого таймера всего четыре регистра. При этом используются лишь два.
+Creating control system on Systick is a simple issue, that's why first implementation was created using it.
+Simplicity of a system timer illustrates its structure, it has only 4 registers but my program uses only 2.

 <p align="center"><img src="/GithubMedia/Placeholder.PNG" alt="Systick structure"></p>
 <p align="center">fig.2 - Systick structure</p>

-Так как системный таймер не имеет собственных каналов, привязанных с к выводам микроконтроллера, установка открытого и закрытого состояния вывода с микроконтроллера устанавливалась не напрямую, а через регистр GPIO. По этой причине на выходных сигналах появлялась вынужденная программная задержка.
+Systick doesn't have any channels, that's why using GPIO (General Purpose Input/Output) is necessary.
+Using GPIO leads to forming unwabted programmed delay.

 <p align="center"><img src="/GithubMedia/Placeholder.PNG" alt="Unwanted dead time"></p>
 <p align="center">fig.3 - Unwanted dead time</p>